 Darwinism and Confucianism

-English naturalist and biologist Charles Darwin (1809-1882) is regarded as one of the most influential figures in the Western Hemisphere.
-His book, On the Origin of Species, published in 1859, revolutionized Western thought.
+English naturalist and biologist Charles Darwin (1809–1882) is widely regarded as one of the most influential figures in Western intellectual history.
+His groundbreaking work, On the Origin of Species (1859), fundamentally reshaped the way the West understands the natural world.

 Darwin's theory is based on the idea of natural selection.
 Organisms with advantageous traits are more likely to survive and reproduce.
-This is largely due to the fact that variation exists within all populations of organisms.
-Throughout the lives of the individuals their genomes interact with their environments to cause random mutations arise in the genome, which can be passed on to their offspring.
-Because individuals with certain variants of the trait tend to survive and reproduce more than individuals with other less successful variants, the population evolves.
+This is largely due to the fact that variations occur within all populations of organisms.
+Throughout the lives of the individuals their genomes interact with their environments to cause random mutations arise in the genome, which can be passed on to offspring.
+If a particular trait enhances survival and reproductive success, it becomes more prevalent over generations, driving the evolution of species.

-While Darwin's theory has given us a new conception of the world of life and revolutionized the whole study of nature, it also had adverse impacts.
-One of the negative consequences was the misguided use of the concepts of "struggle for existence" and "survival of the fittest" among individuals to human societies.
-This has resulted in ideologies such as social Darwinism, individualism, exceptionalism, racism, law of the jungle theory, zero-sum competition, and unipolar hegemony, etc., that pose a threat to human solidarity, social harmony, and world peace.
-The harms these ideologies have done to mankind should not be underestimated, as Western civilization ever since Darwin was built on power, warfare, conquest, colonization, genocide, exploitation, and looting of other peoples, with Darwin's fellow countrymen taking a prominent role.
-These ideologies have also fuelled Western capitalism that led to brutal competitions, severe inequality, depletion of natural resources, destruction of ecological balance, and damage to the environment.
+Darwin’s theory revolutionized biology and our understanding of life itself, but it also produced adverse impacts.
+Concepts such as "struggle for existence" and "survival of the fittest" were misapplied to human societies, giving rise to ideologies like social Darwinism, individualism, exceptionalism, racism, "law of the jungle" thinking, zero-sum competition, and unipolar hegemony.
+These distortions eroded human solidarity, social harmony, and prospects for peace.
+The harm caused by these ideologies should not be underestimated: Western civilization, particularly in the post-Darwin era, has been marked by militarism, conquest, colonization, genocide, exploitation, and plundering—with Darwin’s fellow countrymen playing a central role.
+These ideologies also fueled Western capitalism that led to brutal competitions, massive inequality, resource depletion, ecological destruction, and environmental degradation.
 (See Democracy vs. Plutocracy.)

 Subscribe to: